Adam Azim

-Adam Azim (born 21 July 2002) is a British-Pakistani professional boxer who has held the International Boxing Organization (IBO) super lightweight belt since 2025.
+Adam Azim (born 21 July 2002) is a British professional boxer who formally held the International Boxing Organization (IBO) super lightweight in 2025 before later vacating the title.
 He held the European super lightweight title from 2023 to 2024.
 As a youth amateur, he was ranked as number one in the world at welterweight.

 Early life

 Azim was born to British Pakistani parents on 21 July 2002 in Slough, Berkshire, and grew up in Cippenham, with his family roots in Kotli, Azad Kashmir.
-His father was a boxing trainer while his elder brother Hassan Azim is also a professional boxer.
+He's one of seven siblings.
+His elder brother Hassan Azim is also a professional boxer.
 He belongs to a Rajput family of the Janjua clan.

 Growing up, Azim was inspired by Amir Khan.
 He has ADHD and attended Eton Dorney School, Western House Academy, and Westgate School briefly, before enrolling in Al-Madani Independent Grammar School for the additional support.

 Amateur career

 Before turning pro, Azim won ten national titles and was ranked the world's No.1 Youth Amateur at welterweight.
-Azim had an exceptional amateur career winning 10 national Titles, one European Championship and a European silver medal.
+Azim had an exceptional amateur career winning 10 national titles, one European Championship and a European silver medal.
 He also won every national title from schoolboys to youths, and was ranked the number one youth amateur in the world at welterweight.